Dr. Ehrlich's Magic Bullet

 Dr. Ehrlich's Magic Bullet is a 1940 American biographical film starring Edward G. Robinson and directed by William Dieterle, based on the true story of the German doctor and scientist Dr. Paul Ehrlich.
 The film was released by Warner Bros., with some controversy over raising the subject of syphilis in a major studio release.
-It was nominated for an Oscar for its original screenplay (by Norman Burnstine, Heinz Herald and John Huston), but lost to The Great McGinty.
+It was nominated for an Academy Award for Best Original Screenplay (by Norman Burnstine, Heinz Herald and John Huston), but lost to The Great McGinty.

 Plot

 Paul Ehrlich is a physician working in a German hospital.
 He is dismissed for his constant disregard for hospital rules, which are bound by bureaucratic red tape.
 The reason for his conflict is his steadily rising interest in research for selective color staining, the marking of cells and microorganisms using certain dyes and marking agents which have a certain 'affinity' for their target and nothing else.
 Emil von Behring, whom Dr. Ehrlich meets and befriends while experimenting with his staining techniques, is impressed with Dr. Ehrlich's staining methods and refers to it as 'specific staining,' adding that this optical microscopy diagnostic technique is one of the greatest achievements in science.

 After attending a medical presentation of the eminent Dr. Robert Koch demonstrating that tuberculosis is a bacterial disease, Ehrlich is able to obtain a sample of the isolated bacterium.
-After an intense time of research and experimentation in his own lab, paired with a portion of luck and thanks to the empathy of his wife, he is able to develop a viable staining process for the microbe.
+After an intense time of research and experimentation in his own lab, paired with a portion of luck and thanks to the empathy of his wife Hedwig, he is able to develop a viable staining process for the microbe.
 This result is honored by Koch and medical circles as another highly valuable contribution to diagnostics.

-During his work Dr. Ehrlich is infected with tuberculosis, then an often-deadly, uncurable disease.
-To recover, Ehrlich travels with his wife Hedwig to the hot dry climate of Egypt.
+During his work Dr. Ehrlich is infected with tuberculosis, then an often-deadly, incurable disease.
+To recover, Ehrlich travels with Hedwig to the hot dry climate of Egypt.
 There he starts to discover the properties of immunity.
 This discovery helps Ehrlich and colleague Dr. von Behring to fight a diphtheria epidemic that is killing off many children in the country.
 The two doctors are rewarded for their efforts.